 - Certain fibers like inulin are prebiotics, which by modifying gut micro flora or reducing oxidative stress, show promising results for type 2 diabetes.

-16 :: Vegetables: Vegetables such as sweet potato, pumpkin, squash and carrots are loaded with fiber and relatively low calories.
+Vegetables such as sweet potato, pumpkin, squash and carrots are loaded with fiber and relatively low calories.
 Cooked collards, spinach, artichokes and kale are good sources of high fiber food as well as lutein (carotenoid), that prevents from eye complications caused by diabetes.
-Seasonal vegetables are the simplest, safest and most effective home remedies for Diabetes.
+Seasonal vegetables are the simplest, safest and most effective home remedies for diabetes.

 The evidence for flaxseeds as an adjunct in diabetes treatment remains mixed.
 However, a 2011 study in journal of dietary supplements found that supplementation of flax seeds for 1 month reduces blood sugar by 19 %, cholesterol by 14.3%, triglycerides by 17.5%, LDL by 21.8%.